Facebook Pixel

 Regular-Season Grade: 68.0 (D+)

-Injuries have decimated the New Orleans Saints’ offensive line at times this year, and it’s shown repeatedly.
-Every time you look up, it feels like New Orleans is changing something up front, making continuity impossible.
-Trevor Penning and Taliese Fuaga played most snaps, but only Cesar Ruiz played more than 60% of snaps on the interior.
+Injuries decimated the New Orleans Saints’ offensive line at times this year, and it showed repeatedly.
+Every time you looked up, it felt like New Orleans was changing something up front, making continuity impossible.
+Trevor Penning and Taliese Fuaga played most snaps, but only Cesar Ruiz played more than 60% of the interior snaps.

-The Saints have ranked 29th over the last four weeks of the season, with no single week grading out better than a C. They’ve gone 0-4 in that stretch, but that’s not all on the line.
-The offense is made up of rookie quarterback Spencer Rattler and a group of largely third-choice skill-position players.
+The Saints ranked 29th over the last four weeks of the season, with no single week grading out better than a C. They went 0-4 in that stretch, but that’s not all on the line.
+The offense was made up of rookie quarterback Spencer Rattler and a group of largely third-choice skill-position players.

 Given the circumstances of their season, New Orleans’ stats are acceptable.
 It’s hard to be much more effusive in praising the unit than that, but credit is due for not completely crumbling.